 Continuing education credit

-ACCME: Des Moines University is accredited by the Iowa Medical Society to provide continuing medical education for physicians.
-Des Moines University designates this live educational activity for a maximum of 1.0 AMA PRA Category 1 Credit™.
+MD: This activity has been planned and implemented in accordance with ACCME® Essential Areas and Elements and Iowa Medical Society (IMS) policies.
+Des Moines University (DMU) is accredited by the IMS to provide continuing medical education for physicians.
+DMU designates this live activity for a maximum of1.0 AMA PRA Category 1 Credit™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 IBON: Des Moines University Continuing Medical Education is Iowa Board of Nursing approved provider #112.
 This live activity has been reviewed and approved for 1.2 continuing education contact hour.
 No partial credit awarded.